Note: This file is about 140K in size so may take a few seconds to load,

 through Mecca, and from the age of 25 Muhammad is supposed

 to have travelled a lot with Khadija’s caravans.
-Someone
+Someone of

 his religious disposition would surely have sought out

-opportunities for discussion like that he had when, as
+opportunities for discussion like that he had when, as early

-as age twelve, he went to Syria with his uncle Abu Talib
+as age twelve, he went to Syria with his uncle Abu Talib and

 there met a Christian monk named Bahira.
 Let us not forget